• Recipes

 • 1 lb 16 oz Boneless-Skinless Chicken Thighs

-• 6 tbsp Coconut Flour
+• 6 tablespoon Coconut Flour

-• 1 tsp Lemon Zest
+• 1 teaspoon Lemon Zest

-• 2 tbsp Low Carb Confectioners Sweetener
+• 2 tablespoon Low Carb Confectioners Sweetener or honey for paleo

 • ⅔ cup Chicken Broth